bruce30709/homebridge-switchbot-ble/README.md

 homebridge -U /your/homebridge/path -I
 ```

-## 📊 Logs and Debugging
+## Logs and Debugging

 This plugin creates detailed logs for troubleshooting in the `logs` directory.
+All log timestamps are now recorded in your system's local time (using new Date().toLocaleString()).
 When reporting an issue, please include these logs to help diagnose the problem.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests.